adap/flower/examples/embedded-devices/README.md

 For this demo, we'll be using [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html), a popular dataset for image classification comprised of 10 classes (e.g. car, bird, airplane) and a total of 60K `32x32` RGB images.
 The training set contains 50K images.

+> \[!TIP\]
+> Refer to the [Flower Architecture](https://flower.ai/docs/framework/explanation-flower-architecture.html) page for an overview of the different components involved in a federation.

 ### Ensure your embedded devices have some data

 Unless your devices already have some images that could be used to train a small CNN, we need to send a partition of the `CIFAR-10` dataset to each device that will run as a `SuperNode`.
 You can make use of the `generate_dataset.py` script to partition the `CIFAR-10` into N disjoint partitions that can be then given to each device in the federation.